akeneo/pim-helpcenter/content/md/connectivity/connection-dashboard.md

 ::: info
 Julia could solve **business errors** from the PIM or in the connected application.
 On the contrary, **technical errors** can't be resolved without a developer or a technical profile intervention.

-For example, a `This value is too long.
-It should have 7 characters or less.` error is considered as a business error because Julia could solve it by changing the value of the related attribute.
+For example, a `The title attribute must not contain more than 250 characters.
+The submitted value is too long.` error is considered as a business error because Julia could solve it by changing the value of the related attribute.
 But a `Property does not exist` error is regarded as a technical error because it can't be solved without modifying the connector.
 :::

 ![Connection dashboard - error monitoring](../img/error-monitoring-connection-dashboard.png)